Latent Covariate Shift: Unlocking Partial Identifiability for Multi-Source Domain Adaptation: Experiments

 There exist datasets, such as PACS \citep{li2017deeper} and Office-Home \citep{venkateswara2017deep}, commonly used for evaluating MSDA under previous paradigms.
 These datasets exhibit very limited changes in label distribution across domains.
 For instance, in the PACS dataset, the KL divergence of label distributions between any two domains is exceedingly small, approximately $D_{\mathcal{KL}} \approx 0.1$.
 Consequently, these datasets are well-suited for evaluating models in the setting of conditional shift, where label distributions remain consistent across domains, as illustrated in Figure \ref{intro:graph b}.
 In order to render the PACS dataset more suitable for assessing the adaptability of MSDA algorithms to more challenging and realistic scenarios characterized by significant label distribution shifts, we apply the filtering process.
 We resample the original PACS dataset, which contains 4 domains, Photo, Artpainting, Cartoon, and Sketch, and shares the same seven categories.
 We filter the original PACS dataset by re-sampling it, \ie, we randomly filter some samples in the original PACS to obtain pre-defined label distribution.
 As a result, we can obtain three new datasets, resampled PACS ($D_{\mathcal{KL}} = 0.3$), resampled PACS ($D_{\mathcal{KL}}=0.5$), and resampled PACS ($D_{\mathcal{KL}}=0.7$).
 Here $D_{\mathcal{KL}}=0.3 (0.5, 0.7)$ denotes that KL divergence of label distributions in any two different domains is approximately 0.3 (0.5, 0.7).
 Figure \ref{fig:labeldistribution1} depicts label distributions in these resampled datasets.

 We compare the proposed method with state-of-the-art methods to verify its effectiveness.
-Particularly, we compare the proposed methods with empirical risk minimization (ERM), MCDA \citep{saito2018maximum}, M3DA \citep{peng2019moment}, LtC-MSDA \citep{wang2020learning}, T-SVDNet \citep{li2021t}, IRM \citep{arjovsky2019invariant}, IWCDAN \citep{tachet2020domain} and LaCIM \citep{sun2021recovering}.
-In these methods, MCDA, M3DA, LtC-MSDA and T-SVDNet learn invariant representations for MSDA, while IRM, IWCDAN and LaCIM are tailored for label distribution shifts.
-All the methods above are averaged over 3 runs.
+Particularly, we compare the proposed methods with empirical risk minimization (ERM), MCDA \citep{saito2018maximum}, M3DA \citep{peng2019moment}, LtC-MSDA \citep{wang2020learning}, T-SVDNet \citep{li2021t}, IRM \citep{arjovsky2019invariant}, IWCDAN \citep{tachet2020domain}, LaCIM \citep{sun2021recovering}, iMSDA \citep{kong2022partial}, SIG \citep{li2023subspace}, and MIEM \cite{wen2024training}.
+In these methods, MCDA, M3DA, LtC-MSDA, T-SVDNet, and MIEM learn invariant representations for MSDA, while IRM, IWCDAN, SIG and LaCIM are tailored for label distribution shifts.
+All the methods above are averaged over 3 runs. {All methods used the same network backbone, ResNet-18 pre-trained on ImageNet.
+Since it can be challenging to train VAE on high-resolution images, we use extracted features by ResNet-18 as our VAE input.
+We then use 2-layer fully connected networks as the VAE encoder and decoder, use 2-layer fully connected network for the prior model, and use 2-layer fully connected network to transfer $\mathbf{n}_c$ to $\mathbf{z}_c$.
+For hyper-parameters, we set $\beta=4$, $\gamma=0.1$, $\lambda=1e-4$ for the proposed method on all datasets.} {For the compared methods, we make every effort to tune their hyper-parameters to ensure a fair comparison.}

 The results by different methods on the resampled PACS are presented in Figure \ref{fig:pacs}.
 Detailed results can be found in Tables \ref{tab:pacs}-\ref{tab:pacs7}.
 We can observe that as the increase of KL divergence of label distribution, the performances of MCDA, M3DA, LtC-MSDA and T-SVDNet, which are based on learning invariant representations, gradually degenerate.
 In the case where the KL divergence is about 0.7, the performances of these methods are worse than traditional ERM.
-Compared with IRM, IWCDAN and LaCIM, specifically designed for label distribution shifts, the proposed iLCC-LCS obtains the best performance, due to our theoretical guarantee for identifying the latent causal content variable, resulting in a principled way to guarantee adaptation to the target domain.
+Compared with IRM, IWCDAN and LaCIM, specifically designed for label distribution shifts, the proposed iLCC-LCS obtains the best performance, due to our theoretical guarantee for identifying the latent causal content variable, resulting in a principled way to guarantee adaptation.

-\subsection{Experiments on Real Terra Incognita data:}
+\subsection{Experiments on Real Terra Incognita data}